philippeitis/cpsc312-project/README.md

 2. Processing of natural language descriptions to identify suitable functions to satisfy said description
 3. A scoring feature which will sort the possible approaches by what is most likely the best option

 Our MVP omits a GUI, but provides a command line UI and a REST API, which makes it easy for users to build their own interfaces for their language or IDE, and they could either extend the CLI with a language specific module, or use the REST API to provide the required features.
 A full implementation of our product pitch would also incorporate powerful NLP models to work with complex user descriptions, and utilize NLP to improve the quality of searches - for example, by automatically detecting synonyms and allowing these to be incorporated into queries.
-Our MVP does not incorporate these, but makes it easy to add these through a simple constraint interface, which can easily be extended to allow this functionality.
+Our MVP does not incorporate these, but will make it easy to add these through a simple constraint interface, which can easily be extended to allow this functionality.

 Prolog is very suitable for representing a codebases' API, and performing searches over it, as it is possible to use simple predicates to compose a complete description of a function or path you want to discover - for example, the user could compose an input constraint, an output constraint, and a regex constraint on the function name to find a function which takes a particular input, produces a particular output, and matches the given regex.
 Our constraint API also makes it possible to assign scores to particular constraints being satisfied, which makes it possible for users to prioritize a particular feature when performing searches.